rickbenavidez/ruby_llm/docs/_core_features/chat.md

 After reading this guide, you will know:

-*   How to start and continue conversations.
+* How to start and continue conversations with AI models
-*   How to use system prompts (instructions) to guide the AI.
+* How to select and work with different models and providers
-*   How to select specific models and providers.
+* How to guide AI behavior with system prompts
-*   How to interact with models using images, audio, and PDFs.
+* How to work with images, audio, documents, and other file types
-*   How to control response creativity using temperature.
+* How to control response creativity and format
-*   How to request structured output with JSON schemas.
+* How to get structured output with JSON schemas
-*   How to track token usage.
+* How to track token usage and costs
-*   How to use chat event handlers.
+* How to handle streaming responses and events

 ## Starting a Conversation

-The simplest way to begin is with `RubyLLM.chat`, which creates a `Chat` instance using the configured default model (often a capable OpenAI GPT model).
+When you want to interact with an AI model, you create a chat instance.
+The simplest approach uses `RubyLLM.chat`, which creates a new conversation with your configured default model.

 ```ruby
 chat = RubyLLM.chat